delving/delving/docs/getting-started.markdown

 ## Initiate the Database and Index ##

 In order to load the static content and fill the index you have to run the class `./database/src/test/java/eu/europeana/bootstrap/LoadContent.java` from your IDE.
-(In eclipse make sure you run in from ${workspace_loc:europeana}, otherwise the europeana.properties file might not be found).
+(In eclipse make sure you run in from ${workspace_loc:europeana}, otherwise the launch.properties file might not be found).

 ## Launch the Europeana environment ##